PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 • Investigation: The company will then investigate your claim and review all your evidence to cross-reference it with their records.
 If they find any discrepancy, they may contact you to further investigate, but it can also lead to rejection outright.

-• Decision: After reviewing your claim, the PSA finance will then issue a decision on eligibility.
+• Decision: After reviewing your claim, PSA Finance will then issue a decision on eligibility.
 They can either accept your claim and issue a compensation or refund or send you a rejection letter if they believe there wasn’t any mis-selling involved.

 What Happens if Your Claim is Successful?